FarmBot/farmbot-js/README.md

 ## Routine Events

+ * `"status"`: Most important.
+When the REMOTE device state changes (eg: "x" goes from 0 to 100), the bot will emit this event.
  * `"logs"`: The bot will send logs to this channel.
  * `"offline"`: Connection lost. **Note: FarmbotJS will try to auto-reconnect**.
  * `"online"`: Client is connected and subscribed to bot.
  * `"sent"`: Triggered when the application begins sending a message.
- * `"status_v8"`: Most important.
-When the REMOTE device state changes (eg: "x" goes from 0 to 100), the bot will emit this event.
- * `"legacy_status"`: Formerly `"status"`.
-Deprecated and scheduled for removal in 2019.
-Do not use in new applications.
  * `"sync"`: A resource on the API has changed.

 ## Special Events